-The exact amount of time it takes will depend upon the company, the laws in your specific State, and the speed at which you turn in all of the claim requirements to the life insurance company.
-Read on for a further description on how claims are handled, and to learn how to get your claim paid as quickly as possible.
+How long does it take for life insurance to pay out?
+How long does a life insurance claim take?
+The exact amount of time it takes will depend upon the company, the laws in your specific state, and the speed at which you turn in all of the claim requirements to the life insurance company.
+Continue reading for a further description of how long it takes insurance companies to pay out, how claims are handled, and to learn how to get your claim paid as quickly as possible.

 Each State Has Different Laws

 Every State individually regulates life insurance companies operating within their jurisdictions.
-To learn the rules in your specific state regarding the handling of claims, read our state page section.
+To learn the rules in your specific state regarding the handling of claims and to see how long your life insurance claim will take, read our state page section.
 While each state has separate rules regarding the maximum amount of time that a life insurance can take to process a claim, most companies will pay claims faster if the right steps are taken.

 There are some important steps that you can take as a beneficiary to have your death claim paid as quickly as possible.
 Do have some patience during the claims process.
 Not every claim will be handled immediately, life insurance companies must still process each claim very carefully, which does take some time.
 Life insurance companies always make sure that a claim is valid, and that there are no attempts at fraud.
 If a company pays out on fraudulent claims it costs all policyholders more money, so owners should be happy that companies are careful when they pay claims.
 Read on to learn how to make your life insurance claim as fast as possible.